IvanKrznaric/MFB/_build/site/public/7-optimization-cf6c1fbe554f68f2db59144a308fc751.md

-# 7. Optimization of functions of one variable
+# 7. Local extrema.
+Intervals of monotonicity

 ## 7.1 Introduction
 In the next three chapters, we are going to be dealing with various applications of the derivative of a function.
 In this chapter, we are going to see how to use the derivative in order to answer the following question: